HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/mobile/index.md

 # Mobile

-The HCL Digital Experience platform presents mobile-enabled services support that enables you to deliver consistent, personalized cross-channel experiences quickly.
+The HCL Digital Experience (DX) platform presents mobile-enabled services support that enables you to deliver consistent, personalized cross-channel experiences quickly.

-As outlined in the chart below one can choose different paths depending on the requirements for a given site.
+The following image shows how you can choose different paths depending on the requirements for a given site.
 ![Omnichannel delivery](../../get_started/assets/omnichannel.png)